MongoEngine/mongoengine/docs/guide/defining-documents.rst

     class ProfilePage(Document):
         ...
-        profile_page = ReferenceField('Employee', reverse_delete_rule=mongoengine.CASCADE)
+        employee = ReferenceField('Employee', reverse_delete_rule=mongoengine.CASCADE)

-The declaration in this example means that when an :class:`Employee` object is removed, the :class:`ProfilePage` that belongs to that employee is removed as well.
+The declaration in this example means that when an :class:`Employee` object is removed, the :class:`ProfilePage` that references that employee is removed as well.
 If a whole batch of employees is removed, all profile pages that are linked are removed as well.